soopyc/gensokyo/docs/src/README.md

 https://unsplash.com/photos/1_6rJHQ2Gmw*

 # NixOS Configuration
-This is a bare minimum nix configuration for koumakan.
+This is a bare minimum nix configuration for various gensokyo servers.

 I'm still very, very new to Nix and its ecosystem so pointers to better way of doing things are very much appreciated.